 Adress: Imp. de la Fidélité 10-12, 1000 Brussels

 Another gorgeous Gothic cathedral in the city’s heart is Notre Dame du Sablon.
 It was supposed that the Madonna statue positioned inside had healing power; therefore, the church’s popularity increased over the years.

 Inside you’ll see only a copy of the Madonna as thieves stole the statue at some point, and now the location remains unknown.

 Square of Petit Sablon

 The square was created in 1890 and dedicated to the memory of Counts Egmont and Hornes, executed because of their opposition to the Spanish invasion.

 Marie Louise Square

 Another beautiful park with a pond in the middle, Marie Louise Square, definitely makes a quick stop on your one-day in Brussels itinerary.
 The remarkable trees and the exotic red-eared slider turtles which have colonized the pond make the square charming.

 Brussel is a combination of fine chocolate and waffles, fries, and beer.
 A must for every beer lover is to taste Belgian beer.
 And in Belgium, there is plenty of beer to be drunk.

 Are you on Pinterest?
-Save this image for later!
+Pin it for Later!